-A comprehensive preventative maintenance plan can protect the property owner and manager from claims due to slips, trips and falls.
-It is important that premises safety inspections involve staff as well as management, as staff will often be aware of the day-to-day hazards that may be present.
+A comprehensive preventative maintenance plan can protect the property owner and manager from a variety of premises liability disputes, including slip, trip and fall incidents.
+It is important that premises inspections involve staff as well as management, as staff will often be aware of the day-to-day hazards that may be present.
 Exterior elements, such as sidewalks, ramps, stairs, guardrails, handrails, parking lots, fences and gates must be regularly assessed in an organized and systematic way.

 Many cases relate to falls sustained on uneven surfaces outside of buildings.
 The 2012 International Property Maintenance Code applies to all existing premises and constitutes minimum standards for exterior maintenance.
 It outlines the responsibility of owners, operators and occupants for the safe continued occupancy of existing premises.
 This code requires:

 Whether you represent a plaintiff or a defendant in a premises liability claim, it is important to consider the relevant maintenance implications.
-The Architects at Robson Forensic can help you understand the codes and standards relevant to your case and the implications on your legal strategy.
+The Architects and Premises Safety Experts at Robson Forensic can help you understand the codes and standards relevant to your case and the implications on your legal strategy.

 The Premises Safety Experts at Robson Forensic investigate cases involving the design, construction, operation, and maintenance of residential, institutional, and commercial premises.
 We conduct site inspections, perform tests, and review applicable standards to learn facts and form opinions about how and why individuals were injured within the built environment.